The Selection Process for Advanced Leadership Fellows

 Following a careful review of the initial information submitted by the deadlines above, the Advanced Leadership Initiative will contact those candidates whose accomplishments indicate a potential match with the nature of the A.L.
 Fellowship and expectations for A.L.
 Fellows.
 Some candidates will be asked to complete a Letter of Interest which further describes their interests, aspirations, and motivations for pursuing the A.L.
 Fellowship.
 As we continue our conversations, a number of candidates will be invited to visit the Harvard campus, speak with the Advanced Leadership team, and meet with a member of the Advanced Leadership faculty.
 A faculty conversation is required of all Finalists for the A.L.
 Fellowship and may be conducted by telephone or video meeting, if the candidate is unable to travel to campus in the desired timeframe.

-Within the weeks following the Faculty's review of dossiers, Finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
+Following the Faculty's review of dossiers, finalists will be informed of their status, and a number may be invited to become an Advanced Leadership Fellow.
 Strong candidates may be put on a “Hold” status pending the review of the broader pool.
 A small group of individuals may be placed on a waiting list.
 Candidates placed on the waiting list will be notified of their status as soon as final information is available, which may occur shortly before the start of the next year's program.
+The Faculty do not grant deferrals to join a future cohort.